Eccentricities by JVG

 The soap making process

-When making cold process soap there are certainly a few rules.
+When making cold process soap, there are certainly a few rules.
 First, make sure that you weigh out all the ingredients first and start with making the lye solution.
 Some soap makers use a batching process that allows them to have all the ingredients ready by the time they are ready to soap.
 I usually make the lye solution the day of or the day before I plan to make a soap.
-With the lye solution, make sure you always pour the lye beads or flakes to the water and never the other way around.
+With the lye solution, make sure you always pour the lye beads or flakes into the water and never the other way around.
 This will prevent a volcano effect and a potential messy situation.

 Ready to start making your own cold process soaps?
 Then this eBook with 25 different cold process soap formulations is the perfect resource.
 With so many formulations, you will have lots of inspiration to experiment and find the perfect one.